-The specification describes the specification of the file format structure of the data saved in the SD

-Memory Card (in protected and un-protected areas).
+The specification describes the specification of the file format structure of the data saved in the SD Memory Card (in User Area and Protected Area).

-Security Specification:
+• Security Specification:

 The specification describes the content protection mechanism and the application-specific commands that support it.